 A mesh STA operating in active mode shall be in Awake state.
 Peer service periods are not used in frame exchanges toward active mode mesh STAs.

-Active mode mesh STA may receive peer trigger frames from a peer mesh STA in power save at all times when they do not have a peer service period ongoing.
+Active mode mesh STA may receive peer trigger frames from a peer mesh STA in light or deep sleep mode at all times when they do not have a peer service period ongoing.

 Conditions for Doze State